Corporate Governance

 These arrangements are also disclosed in the Corporate Governance section of our Annual Report and Accounts which can be viewed here.

-These disclosures were last reviewed on the 12 August 2024.
+These disclosures were last reviewed on 18 November 2024.

 The following paragraphs set out ValiRx’s compliance with the ten principles of the QCA Code.